 Review and new perspective on why metabolic enzyme loci are so frequently targets of selection (online pub)

-variation affecting the hypoxia inducible factor pathway affects insect
+variation affecting the hypoxia inducible pathway affects insect

 tracheal development, phyisology and ecology (online

 evidence for a surface skimming insect in the Carboniferous (online